 The global pandemic has disrupted life like nothing in most of our lifetimes ever has.
 Our normal coping strategies for such drastic life changes – socialising with friends, exercising and therapy – are all significantly more difficult to do.
 The majority of the workforce have set up shop from their homes.
-It has forced organisations to rethink ‘business as usual’ in terms of their delivery and their people management, and the way we communicate with colleagues and successfully complete a day’s work has been transformed.
-Now, we’re moving into a phase where some workforces are continuing to work remotely for the long-run while others begin phased returns - so how can we ensure that they all feel psychologically safe?
+It has forced organisations to rethink ‘business as usual’ in terms of their delivery, but also their people management.

 Effectively managing a remote team